hyscale/hyscale/docs/custom-k8s-snippets.md

 ### Introducing 'k8sSnippets'

 We have introduced a new field "k8sSnippets" in Hspec where in the user will provide paths for List of k8s snippets that needs to be patched on the generated manifest files.
+Refer k8sSnippets in [hyscale spec reference](https://github.com/hyscale/hspec/blob/master/docs/hyscale-spec-reference.md#k8ssnippets).

 A simple hspec with custom k8s snippets looks like :

 ```yaml